Technologicat/unpythonic/doc/features.md

 assert result == 42
 ```

-The ec doesn't have to be called from the lexical scope of the call_ec'd function, as long as the call occurs within the dynamic extent of the `call_ec`.
+The ec does not have to be called from the lexical scope of the `call_ec`'d function, as long as the call occurs *within the dynamic extent* of the `call_ec`.
 It's essentially a *return from me* for the original function:

 ```python
 def f(ec):